 - A funny odour like fish or rotten meat.

 - Producing more vaginal discharge than usual.

 - A change in the consistency of your discharge - for instance, becoming thick or lumpy.

-- Other symptoms such as itching or soreness around the opening of the vagina, pain when you empty your bladder, pelvic pain, and spots of blood between periods or after sex.
+- Other symptoms such as soreness, itching or burning around the opening of the vagina, pain when you empty your bladder, pelvic pain, and spots of blood between periods or after sex.

-The doctor may ask how long you have had the discharge and whether you have noticed any of the changes listed above.
-Because a vaginal discharge may be a symptom of an STI, they may ask about contraception and if you use condoms.
+The doctor may ask how long you have had the vaginal discharge and whether you have noticed any of the changes listed above.
+Because a vaginal discharge may be a symptom of an STI, they may ask about birth control and if you use condoms.
 Condom use can protect against STIs.

-Otherwise they may ask to examine you.
+Otherwise they may ask to examine your genital area.
 You are entitled to ask for a chaperone whilst you are being examined - even if it is a female doctor.
 They will ask you to remove your clothing from the waist down.
-If you wear a loose skirt, you may only need to remove your knickers.
+If you wear a loose skirt, you may only need to remove your underwear.
 You will be asked to lie on your back on the examination couch.
 They may examine you with two fingers inside your vagina.
 This can tell them whether your womb, ovaries or Fallopian tubes are tender.

 If you have been sexually active the doctor may offer you a full STI screen which involves blood tests as well as swabs.
 Your sexual partner(s) may also need to be tested.